-Democrat presidential nominee Hillary Clinton wrote a Francisthemed column on climate change in the National Catholic Reporter (NCR).
+Democrat presidential nominee Hillary Clinton wrote a Francisthemed column on climate change in the National Catholic Reporter (NCR)

 "As a person of faith, a mother, and a grandmother, I am deeply moved by Pope Francis' recent teachings on climate change - to reflect and above all to act," she wrote.
 "We are rich, powerful, and blessed with many advantages.
 We must lead the charge."

-Just days before Clinton's editorial,
+vantages.
+We must lead the charge."
 Just days before Clinton's editorial, another Democratic presidential candidate Martin O'Malley, former governor of Maryland, also appeared in the NCR.